Home Inspection Reports

 Home inspections are not technically exhaustive, so I will not dismantle a furnace to examine the heat exchanger.

-The Standards of Practice describe the requirements and the limitations of a home inspection.
+The Standards of Practice describe the requirements and limitations of a home inspection.

-Originally home inspection reports consisted of a simple checklist, or a one- or two-page narrative report.
+Originally home inspection reports consisted of a simple checklist, or a one- or a two-page narrative report.